-I was sitting on the edge of my bed on a Sunday morning, holding my phone over my left foot like I was taking a crime scene photo.
-My wife walked in and just shook her head.
+I was sitting on the edge of my bed on a Sunday morning last month, holding my phone over my left foot like I was documenting a crime scene.
+My wife walked in, saw the flash, and just shook her head.
 She’s seen this every Sunday for the last two years.
 Me, a 44-year-old warehouse shift supervisor, documenting the slow, agonizing growth of my toenails in a pocket notebook.
 It’s a weird hobby, I’ll give you that.
 But when you’ve spent five years hiding your feet like they’re a government secret, you get a little obsessive about the data.

 Before we get into the grit, look: I’m not a doctor.
 I’m not a dermatologist or a podiatrist.
 I’m a guy who manages a shipping floor in suburban Atlanta.
 I spend ten hours a day in steel-toe boots.
 This site uses affiliate links, and if you buy something through them, I earn a commission at no extra cost to you.
 I only recommend stuff I’ve actually paid for and tracked in my notebook.
 Full transparency: I have zero medical training.
 If your foot is falling off, go see a professional.
 Seriously.